 - Connect the Testing Station to the iSCSI target being tested. - Transmit the initial login request to the DUT.
 This should be the initial request in a Normal session (i.e. not a Discovery session). - Negotiate ErrorRecoveryLevel >= 1 if possible. - Proceed through the Login Phase and in to Full Feature Phase operation. - Transmit a SCSI-INQUIRY to the DUT.
 Wait for response and data from the DUT. - Transmit a TEST-UNIT READY to the DUT.
-Wait for response from the DUT. - Transmit a READ Command to the DUT. - Transmit an immediate Task Management Command with Function Code 2, ABORT TASK SET. - Transmit a non-immediate No-Op Out command to the DUT with the same CmdSN as that of the Task Management Request.
+Wait for response from the DUT. - Transmit a READ CAPACITY to the DUT.
+Wait for response and data from the DUT. - Transmit a READ Command to the DUT. - Transmit an immediate TMF Request with Function Code 2, ABORT TASK SET. - Transmit a non-immediate Nop-Out command to the DUT with the same CmdSN as that of the TMF Request.

-- Verify that the DUT responds to the Task Management Command. - Verify that if the DUT transmits Data-in and response PDUs to the READ Command, it does so before transmitting the response to the Task Management Command. - Verify that no SCSI responses or Data-In PDUs from the aborted command are transmitted after the Task Management Response. - Verify that the DUT responds to the received NOP-Out with a NOP-In.
+- Verify that the DUT responds to the TMF Request. - Verify that if the DUT transmits Data-in and response PDUs to the READ Command, it does so before transmitting the response to the TMF Request. - Verify that no SCSI responses or Data-In PDUs from the aborted command are transmitted after the TMF Response. - Verify that the DUT responds to the received NOP-Out with a NOP-In.